 Stand Out with a Killer Design

-Great design is the thread that will weave the story together and help users intuitively follow the flow of your infographic.
+Great design is the thread that will weave the story together and help users intuitively follow the flow of your infographic like using a timeline maker.
 A poorly designed infographic will look like a cluster of numbers and graphs that fails to guide visitors effectively from point A to B. Keep the following pointers in mind throughout the design phase to ensure your design is on point.

 1. Make It Clear: Cluttering a bunch of data points, quotes and icons into an image will not help with the primary goal of an infographic.
 You will want your design to be attractive and functional at the same time.
 Leave plenty of space between all elements to make sure it’s easily readable.